2025 CVC

 • Vaccine Program Administrators

-• Others interested in vaccine programs and delivery
+• Others interested in immunization programs and delivery

 Young healthcare professionals in a medical setting, standing with their arms crossed